justlostintime/gshlibrary/examples/README.md

 # gshlibrary
-Library of Ganbas Shell Scripts(gsh) useful functions, classes and examples
+Library of Gambas Shell Scripts(gsh) useful functions, classes and examples

+The examples provided here are useful when following the text in the gsh documentation